shadabibrahim/accuknox-frontend-assignment/README.md

 This repository contains a React application for a dynamic dashboard and widget management system.
 The application allows users to manage widgets across various categories, including the ability to add, remove, and search widgets.
 ## Live Demo
-Check out the live demo: [Personal Finance Tracker App](https://accuknox-frontend.netlify.app)
+Check out the live demo: [Widget Management System](https://accuknox-frontend.netlify.app)
 ## Features

 ## Dashboard